Data Quality Metric Library

 Specific comments on the metric

-An allowance has been made in the grade ranges for unknown constructed dates of 'older' assets, and the ease and value of estimating these.
+The grade ranges were chosen by the project team to allow for unknown constructed dates of older assets and the ease and value of estimating these.

 For AMDS, this metric will check the barriers table.